MikhailWahib/Movibes/README.md

 ## Features

-- **Simulated Authentication**: Experience the feel of a real movie platform with our simulated login and signup features, all managed using a `users.json` file.
+- **Authentication**: Experience the feel of a real movie platform with our login and signup features.

 - **Server-Side Rendering (SSR)**: Enjoy fast and optimized loading times thanks to our server-side rendering, providing a seamless user experience.